vnncoo/Config-TestRepo/README.md

 💞️ I’m looking to collaborate on any opensource projects for the sake of getting an experience.

-📫 I speak english so for international Client & HR feel free to contact me: vnncoo@gmail.com.
+📫 I speak english so for international Clients feel free to contact me: vnncoo@gmail.com.

 <!---
 My Web Portfolio: (isBeingBuilt)